Toshiba Samsung Storage Technology: Models and specifications

 All reading speeds are in constant angular velocity unless otherwise indicated.

 "?" indicates that the format is supported, but the speed specification is unknown for this model.

 Functionality not listed in "Additional functionality" (e.g. CD-MRW support) for a particular model does not always imply that the feature is missing, but may also imply that existing sources have not confirmed that feature for that particular model yet.

 Half-height

-Model numbers with the third digit being a "2" stands for an Parallel ATA + Integrated drive electronics (IDE) interface, while the digit "3" stands for a Serial ATA (SATA) interface.
+Model numbers with the third digit being a "2" stands for a Parallel ATA + Integrated drive electronics (IDE) interface, while the digit "3" stands for a Serial ATA (SATA) interface.
 DVD writers by TSST may have a "WriteMaster" branding.

 Some models such as the SH-S162 and the SH-S182 have "L" variants (SH-S162L and SH-S182L) respectively, which indicates support for LightScribe technology.

 Writing speeds higher than ×16 (constant angular velocity) are only unlocked on quality recordable media from selected manufacturers, including Mitsubishi/Verbatim and Taiyo Yuden.